 When your child needs regular naps

 Your child’s sleep schedule might be the best reason to bring a travel stroller.
-Good travel strollers let seats recline fully so your little one can nap comfortably anywhere.
+Good travel strollers let seats recline deeply so your little one can nap comfortably anywhere.
 Features like adjustable leg rests and big canopies with UPF 50+ protection create perfect sleeping spots on the go.
-Spring suspension systems help smooth out bumpy rides, letting babies sleep through your adventures.

 When You Can Skip the Travel Stroller